What are your options if you don’t buy during open enrollment?

 Unless you have a qualifying event or become eligible for Medicaid or employer-sponsored coverage, the only plans you can purchase outside of open enrollment are those that are not deemed minimum essential coverage.

 This includes discount plans, critical illness coverage, dental and vision plans, accident supplements, and short-term policies.
 Of the plans that are available outside of open enrollment, short-term policies are probably the best coverage option, but they should not be considered a good substitute for an ACA-qualified plan.

 Although ACA-qualified policies are all guaranteed issue during open enrollment and special enrollment periods, short-term policies are not regulated by the ACA and continue to be medically underwritten and provide no coverage for pre-existing conditions.
-For most of 2017 and 2018, short-term plans were limited to less than three months in duration, under a rule that was put in place by HHS under the Obama Administration.
+For most of 2017 and 2018, short-term plans were limited to less than three months in duration, under a rule that was put in place by HHS under the Obama administration.
 But the Trump administration drastically expanded the definition of short-term plans, in a rule that took effect in October 2018.

-The final rule allows short-term plans to have initial terms of up to 364 days (which was the case prior to 2017)and it also allows plans to have total duration of up to 36 months, including renewals (this part goes beyond just reversing the Obama Administration rules) But the majority of the states place more restrictive limits on short-term plans, and those state limits supersede the new federal rules.
+The final rule allows short-term plans to have initial terms of up to 364 days (which was the case prior to 2017)and it also allows plans to have a total duration of up to 36 months, including renewals (this part goes beyond just reversing the Obama administration rules) But the majority of the states place more restrictive limits on short-term plans, and those state limits supersede the new federal rules.
 You can click on a state on this map to see how short-term plans are regulated in the state.